Nithira17/098_LLMinators/README.md

-#Right Vote
+# Right Vote

 # Manifesto Comparator with RAG Chatbot and Vector Store

-This project aims to create a manifesto comparator with a chatbot using a Retrieval-Augmented Generation (RAG) model and a FAISS vector store.
+This project aims to create a manifesto comparator with a chatbot using a Retrieval-Augmented Generation (RAG) model and a vector store.
 The system allows users to query political manifestos and retrieve relevant information.
 The backend is built using Flask and FAISS, and the frontend is built using Flutter.

 ## Features